leopoldo8/gitsearch/README.md

 This project is a front-end challenge built with React, Context API, Styled-components, Prop-types, and structured using atomic design.

-The GitSearch lists GitHub users, showing a little bit about themselves.
+The GitSearch lists GitHub users, showing a little bit about themselves and they projects.

 ## Layout